Exams Overview

 • Who administers exams?

-In-class examinations are administered by the Law Registrar as supported by a staff of proctors.
+In-class examinations are administered through the Office of the Law Registrar as supported by a staff of proctors.

 • When does one need to arrive?